BatadaLab/scID/vignettes/Mapping_example.md

 reference_clusters <- readRDS(file="~/scID/ExampleData/reference_clusters.rds")
 ```

-Next we run scID with the above inputs and the following settings:
+Next, we run scID with the above inputs and the following settings:
 1. ```normalize_reference``` is set to ```FALSE``` as the reference data is already normalized.
 Any library-depth normalization (e.g. TPM, CPM) is compatibe with scID, but not log-transformed data.
 2. ```logFC``` is defining minimum logFold-change for a gene to be seleced as cluster-specific.
 Low ```logFC``` lead to identification of longer lists of cluster-specific genes that can help resolve classes in presense of very similar reference clusters but will require longer computational time.
 3. ```estimate_weights_from_target``` is set to ```TRUE``` in order to estimated gene weights from the target by selecting training target cells as described in the [manuscript](https://www.biorxiv.org/content/10.1101/470203v1).
 Alternatively, weights can be estimated from the reference data (using the known cell labels), which is recommended when library depth of the two datasets is similar or when the reference clusters are transcriptionally similar.